 owner/operator: The Sorrel Horse Shottisham Limited

 This picturesque thatched, two bar pub is worth seeking out.
-The dispense of beer is still by gravity direct from the cask.
+The beers are sourced from local brewers..
 Bar billiards can be played.
 Accompanied dogs and horse riders are welcome (there is a paddock for the latter nearby).
-There's a folk Night on alternate Wednesdays and the quiz nights are popular.
+There's a quiz night on alternate Thursdays.
+Traditional food, mostly home made including vegetarian options is available.

 Shottisham villagers raised funds to buy the pub by selling shares in the pub in 2011 & 2012.